Physical Therapy Services for Andersonville, Edgewater, and Rogers Park in Chicago | (773) 907-3599

 By Patricia Staszak, PT

-To fully explain neutral, how it works and why it is important, we need to delve deeper into a related topic—the types of muscles that support our musculoskeletal system.
-We have local stabilizer, global stabilizer, and global mobilizer muscles in our body.
-The local stabilizers are deep and close to a joint’s axis of rotation; they keep our bones in the right place at the right time.
-It is the local stabilizers’ job to keep a joint aligned so the big muscles don’t take over and pull the joints out of position, whether we are static or moving.
-The global stabilizing muscles are big, strong muscles that cross multiple joints and work hard and fast.
-These are the muscles that move our limbs and trunk.
-The global stabilizers act as both stabilizers and mobilizers.
-To avoid confusion, we will refer to stabilizers (local and global) and mobilizers as we continue this discussion.
+To fully explain how neutral joint position works and why it’s important, we need to delve deeper into a related topic: the types of muscles that support our musculoskeletal system.
+In our body, we have local stabilizer muscles, global stabilizer muscles, and global mobilizer muscles.
+The local stabilizers are deep and close to a joint’s axis of rotation.
+They keep our bones in the right place at the right time.
+These deep muscles work to keep our joints aligned so that the bigger muscles don’t take over and pull our joints out of position.
+Global stabilizing muscles are bigger, stronger muscles that cross multiple joints.
+These muscles are responsible for moving our limbs and trunk.
+Global stabilizers act as both stabilizers (the muscles that stabilize one joint so that movement may be performed in another joint) and mobilizers (the muscles responsible for the movement itself).

-Stabilizers work at a low hum to support our joints, and they work best when the joint is in a neutral position.
+Stabilizers help to support our joints, and they work best when the joint is in a neutral position.
 When stabilizers are working correctly, they contract at only 25 percent of their maximum contraction.
-Using our stabilizers correctly also helps us avoid over-tightening or “gripping” in our big, strong muscles.
-Gripping causes joint compression and can pull the joint out of correct alignment.
-We see this in the clinic all the time.
-For instance, when a patient has previously been told to “flatten” their low back, they attempt to keep themselves in a better position by holding the muscles in their butt tight.
-When they’re gripping these big muscles, they are not using those stabilizing muscles at that low hum.
-This pattern can lead to low back or sacroiliac pain.
+Using our stabilizers correctly helps us to avoid over-tightening or “gripping” our big, strong muscles.
+Gripping causes joint compression and can pull the joint out the correct alignment, so it’s important to maintain a neutral joint position in order to help these stabilizing muscles do their job.
+Not doing so can often lead to pain in the low back or pelvis.
+We see this at the clinic all the time.
+For instance, when a patient has previously been told to “flatten” their low back, they may attempt to keep themselves in a better position by holding the muscles in their butt tight.
+When they’re gripping these big muscles, they are not letting those deep stabilizing muscles do their job, which keeps the body from functioning at its best.

-So next time you are sitting at work, standing at your counter or exercising, think about those deep stabilizers that gently support your joints as you support yourself against gravity or perform a movement.
-Notice whether you have gripping in other parts of your body.
+So next time you are sitting at work, standing at your counter or exercising, take a moment to think about those deep stabilizers that gently support you as you move.
+Pay attention to whether you have gripping in other parts of your body.
 If so, try to release the tension and keep your body in that neutral position!